Chris-Crimi/Chris-Crimi/README.md

 Hi!
 I'm Chris.
 I'm working to fill my github with all the stuff I'm interested in.
 Please feel free to browse around.
 My interests are:
-- Generative AI - see dietician agent (though this is a work in progress)
+- Generative AI - see dietician agent (though this is a work in progress).
 - Artificial neural networks - see my Neural Networks from scratch repository.
-- Finance and capital markets - see payday anomaly repository
+- Finance and capital markets - see payday anomaly repository.
 - Fitness/Health - see the diet optimzer repositories.
 - Entrepreneurship